-Iran to download plane black box after missile blamed for crash
+Iran to analyze black box after missile blamed for crash

 On social media, many Iranians expressed anger that the plane was allowed to take off and voiced worries as images, which could not be independently verified, circulated on Twitter suggesting the crash site had been cleared by bulldozers.

-Iran’s ambassador to Britain denied that debris had been bulldozed from the crash site.
+Iran’s ambassador to Britain denied debris had been bulldozed away.

 “We prefer to download the black boxes in Iran.
 But if we see that we can’t do that because the boxes are damaged, then we will seek help,” Ali Abedzadeh, head of Iran’s Civil Aviation Organisation, told a news conference in Tehran.